gluethegiant/gtg-rack/README.md

 You can use monolithic rack modules that mimic real-world mixing consoles, but they don't take advantage of the power or flexibility inherent in a modular environment.
 And other modular mixers tend to make it complicated to route multiple sounds to effect sends.

-The modular bus mixers from Glue the Giant are designed for effect sends.
+The modular bus mixers from Glue the Giant are designed for flexible effect sends, mix groups, and audio bus routing similar to what can be found in modern DAWs.
-They also provide features like auto fades, polyphonic stereo spread, and latency compensation.
+They also provide features like auto faders, polyphonic stereo spread, and manual latency compensation.

 ![alt text](https://github.com/gluethegiant/gtg-rack/blob/master/design/screenshot.png)